Hearing Testing in Melbourne

 What Tests Can We Conduct?

-Victorian Hearing conduct comprehensive hearing tests for a variety of purposes.
+Victorian Hearing conducts comprehensive hearing tests for a variety of purposes.
 These include:

 - Police hearing test – We can establish baseline hearing levels for entrance into the Victorian Police Force, as well as for Protective Service Officers.

-- Pre-employment hearing tests – If you are about to start a new job, some employers may ask you to provide a recent hearing test.
+- Pre-employment hearing tests – If you are about to start a new job, some employers may ask you to provide a recent hearing test and evaluation.

-- TAC hearing tests – If your hearing has been damaged in an accident, we can provide TAC funded audiology services, including hearing assessments.
+- TAC hearing tests – If your hearing has been damaged in an accident, we can provide TAC funded audiology services to check the extent of hearing loss.

 Contact Victorian Hearing Today

-For more information on the comprehensive hearing testing we offer in our Melbourne clinics, or to enquire about the other services we offer, call us today on 1300 736 995.
+For more information on the comprehensive hearing tests we offer in our Melbourne clinics, encompassing speech audiometry, tympanometry testing and pure tone hearing testing, call us today on 1300 736 995.